This wasn't one of those times Dave Hakstol benches a young player for no particular reason and Flyers fans throw fits on social media.

 While there remains a chance Vorobyev could be sent back to Lehigh Valley, it doesn't seem likely.
-Vorobyev made the team and a five-game sample size will not be enough for Hextall to send him back down to the AHL.
+Vorobyev made the team and a six-game sample size will not be enough for Hextall to send him back down to the AHL.

 Misha has to show us that he can do it.
 He's got to be better, and sometimes when guys sit out - first of all, he can let his breath out.
 It's a lot for a young player.
-He comes from Russia, playing 50-60 games and all os of a sudden you go to the American League and you play 76 and a couple rounds in the playoffs, it's a lot of hockey.
+He comes from Russia, playing 50-60 games and all of a sudden you go to the American League and you play 76 and a couple rounds in the playoffs, it's a lot of hockey.

 Now, all of a sudden, you step up a level, everything's faster and stronger, more competitive.
 Points mean a lot, and it's a lot.
 He hit a little bit of a wall and he needs to get through it.

 At the very least, Thursday's healthy scratch was a message well sent by Hakstol to Vorobyev.
 He may be out again Saturday; we won't know until warmups.
-It doesn't hurt to remind Vorobyev that his spot isn't guaranteed, that he has to work on the little details to get back to the player was in the preseason and out West.
+It doesn't hurt to remind Vorobyev that his spot isn't guaranteed, that he has to work on the little details to get back to the player he was in the preseason and out West.

 Whether we agreed with the benchings at the time or not, it's hard to argue against this coaching tactic.
 Hakstol has previously sat Shayne Gostisbehere, Travis Konecny and Travis Sanheim, and in the long game, it worked.